When it comes to life insurance, there are two main types: term and whole.

 Pros

-- Lifelong protection: A whole life insurance, just like a universal life insurance, doesn’t have an expiry date, it lasts your entire lifetime, provided you pay the premiums on time.
+- Lifelong protection: Whole life insurance policies, just like any kind of permanent life policy, don't have an expiry date.
+It lasts your entire lifetime, provided you pay the premiums on time, and will always result in a death benefit for your beneficiaries.

-- Accumulates cash value: Permanent insurance policies include a savings account and a cash value account.
+- Cash value: Permanent life insurance policies include a savings account and a cash value account.

-- Potential to earn dividends: Some of these policies give you a chance to earn annual dividends.
+- Dividends: Some of these policies give you a chance to earn annual dividends.
 You can take out dividends as cash, use them to pay future premiums, or reinvest them in your policy.

 Cons

-- More expensive: Whole life premiums can cost 5 to 15 times more than comparable term policies.
+- More expensive: Whole life insurance premiums can cost 5 to 15 times more than term policies for the same death benefit amount.

 - More complex: A whole life policy is more complex than term insurance.
 That’s because it is a combination of two financial components — life insurance and investments.